Overview of File Reputation Filtering and File Analysis

 - Continuously evaluating emerging threats as new information becomes available, and notifying you about files that are determined to be threats after they have entered your network.

-This feature is available for file downloads.
-Uploaded files.
+This feature is available for incoming messages and outgoing messages.

 The file reputation and file analysis services have options for either public- or private-cloud (on-premesis).